JetBrains Fleet 1.44 Help

 Analyze the program state

 After the debugger session has started, the program runs normally until a breakpoint is hit.
-When this happens, the line where the program paused gets highlighted and the Debug tool appears.
+When this happens, JetBrains Fleet pauses the program, highlights the line, at which the program is suspended, and shows the Debug tool.

 Debug tool window appears.
 The line with the breakpoint is highlighted